scraggo/scraggo.github.io/content/drafts/meet.md

 1. "Is taking a bunch of personality tests effective for gaining self-knowledge?"
 2. "Which tests are the best at helping me learn about myself?"

-After many many hours of taking online tests, reflecting on the results, comparing their effectiveness, and reflecting from lots of different angles, I was satisfied.
+After many many hours of taking online tests, comparing their effectiveness, and reflecting from lots of different angles, I was satisfied.
 Yes the tests are effective, but you have to do some work to put the bigger "picture" together.

 So, let's get to it.
 This post contains my curated list of internet questionnaires, my own lists of questions, and lots of suggestions to help you put the pieces together.